LXiong/AdViewSDK_Android-3.4.4/README.md

 **Note:**

 For opening advertising please make sure the exposure time is sufficient, otherwise it will affect the ad revenue.
-You can refer to the code of SpreadScreenActivity in AdViewDemo Project.
+You can refer to the code of SpreadScreenActivity in **AdViewTestDemoEN** Project.

 ## IX.
 Create native advertising